What Is SOC?

-The SOC is the first to experience a cyber event in the organization and it’s goal is to identify and monitor the events in real-time, to carry out a deeper preliminary investigation while performing a quick response and at the end, isolating the event until it is contained.
+The SOC is the first to experience a cyber event in the organization and its goal is to identify and monitor the events in real-time, carry out a deeper preliminary investigation while performing a quick response, and at the end, isolate the event until it is contained.

 - Internet sites